© 2014-2024 Offshore Radio Museum

 The Danish legislation was introduced into parliament on 3rd April 1962 by the Minister of Communications, Kai Lindberg, and about the same time a listeners support organisation - Denmark’s Fee Listening Association - was formed to campaign for the legalisation of Radio Mercur.

-However Danish legislation to outlaw offshore broadcasting - the Telecommunications Act, but better known as ‘Lex Mercur’ - was finally approved on 14th July 1962.
+However Danish legislation to outlaw offshore broadcasting - the Telecommunications Act, but better known as ‘Lex Mercur’ - was finally approved on 14th June 1962.
 Similar legislation was also enacted in Sweden, Norway and Finland.
 With each country now having the relevant legislation in place agreement was reached at a meeting of ministers representing the four governments in Stockholm that all anti-offshore broadcasting laws would come into effect at midnight on 31st July 1962.

-In the face of the impending ban Radio Mercur closed its 'West' station from the Cheeta 2 on 10th July 1962 and the ship sailed to Elensburg in West Germany amidst rumours of plans that she would become an offshore station anchored off Greece.
+In the face of the impending ban Radio Mercur closed its 'West' station from the Cheeta 2 on 10th July 1962 and the ship sailed to Ekensburg in Sweden amidst rumours of plans that she would become an offshore station anchored off Greece.
 However, the vessel was subsequently sold to Britt Wadner, owner of Radio Syd, which had decided to stay on the air in defiance of the new legislation.
 The airtime sales company - Mercur Advertising A/S was put into liquidation on 19th July 1962 effectively severing any formal landbased link between the station and Denmark.

 Radio Mercur (East), on board the Lucky Star anchored off Copenhagen, continued to broadcast for a further three weeks, closing only when the new law came into effect at midnight on 31st July 1962.
 The final hour was a nostalgic look back at the history of the station with programme excerpts and 'good luck' messages from former announcers.
 Earlier the same day the entire Radio Mercur record library had been sold at an auction in Copenhagen.